 Monday through Friday, 8am to 4pm

-The Matsui Center is located on the bottom floor of Moses Hall at the University of
+The Matsui Center is located on the first floor of Moses Hall at the University of

 Dr. Christine Trost, Director

 Christine Trost received a Ph.D. in political science from UC Berkeley and spent much of her graduate career at IGS, sharing a carrel, attending afternoon tea, and working as a research assistant.
 After completing her degree, she taught courses in American politics at UC Berkeley and Mills College, and was Director of Research and Training for IGS’s Improving Campaigns Project (2001-2004).
 Following this she spent nearly 15 years as Associate Director of UC Berkeley’s Institute for the Study of Societal Issues...read more

 Sonia Moctezuma is the IGS and Matsui Center Program Manager.
 Her duties include advising and promoting programs to students, including the Synar and Percy awards, Democracy Camp, the Howard Prize in American Politics Research, and the Muir Award in Leadership.
 She also helps in planning public education events sponsored by the Matsui Center and other components of IGS.
 Prior to joining IGS, Sonia was an Adjunct Professor at Modesto Junior...read more

 Robert T. Matsui served in the United States House of Representatives for more than a quarter-century, building a reputation for bipartisanship and substantive policy achievement.